Abhilash-Chandran/number_inc_dec/README.md

    * In your code replace `autovalidate: false` to `autovalidateMode: AutovalidateMode.disabled`

 2. `autovalidateMode` is by default set to `always`.
 The morale behind this is to perform validations similar to html's `<input type='number'>` tag kind validation performed in chrome.
-Its not upto the specification but ateleast mimics to its best.
+Its not upto the specification but at least mimics to its best.

 3. New attribute `enableMinMaxClamping` is created to and handles the behaviour of clamping the values to `min` and `max` when provided.
-For example if `min` is -2 and user enter -5 this is autocorrected to -2.
+For example if `min` is -2 and user enter -5 this is auto-corrected to -2.
 By default this is attribute is set to `true`.

 4. New attribute `onChanged` is introduced which when provided will be called whenever the user edits the value.
 Note this callback will not be called if any validation error exists.

+5. By default the numbers will be validated for stepped increments like in browser and suggest valid nearest possible values.
+The intention is to mimic the behaviour of number field in Chrome.

 ## Getting Started